1,036 related texts · 11 related myths · Page 1 of 22

 When God sent quail to the Israelites in the wilderness, the Torah says "it covered the camp" (Exodus 16:13).
 The Mekhilta DeRabbi Yishmael asked the obvious question: covered it t...

 The Hebrew Bible mentions a cloud over the Tabernacle.
-The Targum Jonathan turns it into a sentient navigation system—a pillar of divine fire and glory that dictated every movement...
+The Targum Jonathan turns it into a sentient navigation system, a pillar of divine fire and glory that dictated every movemen...

 “He drew His bow like an enemy; His right hand stood as an adversary, and he killed all delights of the eye.
 In the tent of the daughter of Zion, He poured out His fury like fire” ...

-We often picture Moses as this towering figure, the man who spoke to God face-to-face and led an entire nation to freedom.
-But even the greatest leaders have moments of profound vu...
+The familiar picture has Moses as this towering figure, the man who spoke to God face-to-face and led an entire nation to freedom.
+But even the greatest leaders have moments of pro...

 It wasn't always straightforward, and the process of selection was often just as important as the people chosen.
-In the vast tapestry of Jewish tradition, choosing leaders was a sa...
+In the vast pattern of Jewish tradition, choosing leaders was a sac...

-The Tikkun (spiritual repair)ei Zohar, a companion to the Zohar, that mystical masterpiece of Kabbalah, suggests exactly that.
+The Tikkunei (spiritual repair) Zohar, a companion to the Zohar, that mystical masterpiece of Kabbalah, suggests exactly that.
 In its 75th Tikkun, it unveils a hidden dimension wit...

 Adam, the first human, is sitting there, maybe a little anxious.
 He's thinking about that serpent, the one who tricked him.
 "Maybe," he worries, "that snake will come back tonight ...